 - Fast heartbeat

 - Irregular sweating

 - Numbness in the upper and lower torso

 - Recurring chest pains

 - Sudden panic attacks

 How do synthetic cannabinoids affect the users brain?

-These are a few of the effects experienced by synthetic cannabinoid users that are known to be similar to the effects of marijuana:
+Here are a few of the effects experienced by synthetic cannabinoid users that are known to be similar to the effects of marijuana:

-- Altered discernment and perceptions of reality
+- Altered perceptions of reality

-- Enhanced alertness of sounds and objects that are surrounding
+- Enhanced alertness to sounds and objects

 - Feeling relaxed